hapodiv/ai-pdf-extractor/readme.md

 # AI PDF Extractor

-This project is a Flask-based web application that allows users to upload PDF files, extract financial information from specific pages, and process the text using either OpenAI's GPT-3.5-turbo model or an Ollama server.
+This project is a Flask-based web application that allows users to upload PDF files, extract financial information from specific pages, and process the text using either OpenAI's GPT model or an Ollama server.
 The extracted information is returned as structured data in JSON format.

 ## Features